goupaz/goupaz.com/blog/content/posts/post06/frontend_engineer_roadmap.md

 ## Know how to optimize for performance

 After you have a good grasp of internal workings of browsers and JavaScript engines, then you will start thinking of performance.
 In today's world, we have complex web applications that has variety of users with different kind of devices and different network conditions.
-For example, onee user may have a 5G internet connection, the other might be in bad 2G connection, one user may have a MacBook with large retina screen and nice graphics card, the other might have and old Nokie smartphone.
+For example, one user may have a 5G internet connection, the other might be in bad 2G connection, one user may have a MacBook with large retina screen and nice graphics card, the other might have and old Nokia smartphone.
 As a front-end engineer you need to optimize your web app's performance to be easily accessible and usable by any user.

 For web performance related stuff you should follow Addy Osmani on <a href="https://twitter.com/addyosmani" target="_blank" rel="noopener noreferrer">Twitter</a> and read his blog posts on <a href="https://medium.com/@addyosmani" target="_blank" rel="noopener noreferrer">Medium</a> and on <a href="https://developers.google.com/web/resources/contributors/addyosmani" target="_blank" rel="noopener noreferrer">Google Developers</a>.

-One course that I highly recommend you to waatch is <a href="https://frontendmasters.com/courses/web-performance/" target="_blank" rel="noopener noreferrer">JavaScript Performance course</a> by Steve Kinney on Frontend Masters.
+One course that I highly recommend you to watch is <a href="https://frontendmasters.com/courses/web-performance/" target="_blank" rel="noopener noreferrer">JavaScript Performance course</a> by Steve Kinney on Frontend Masters.

 ## Learn Web Accessibility

+Accessibility (often abbreviated to A11y—as in "a" then 11 characters then "y") in Web development means enabling as many people as possible to use Web sites, even when those people's abilities are limited in some way<sup>6</sup>.
+This is the topic that most front-end developers overlook.
+The idea is very simple as W3C states:

+> "The Web is fundamentally designed to work for all people, whatever their hardware, software, language, culture, location, or physical or mental ability.
+When the Web meets this goal, it is accessible to people with a diverse range of hearing, movement, sight, and cognitive ability."

+Accessibility should be in mind while developing your web application.
+The questions you may ask to yourself are:

+- Can a user without a mouse use my web app? - the answer is <a href="https://webaim.org/techniques/keyboard/" target="_blank" rel="noopener noreferrer">keyboard accessibility</a>
+- Are users who use devices with different screen sizes (mobile, tablet, desktop) able to use my web app easily? - the answer is <a href="https://web.dev/responsive-web-design-basics/" target="_blank" rel="noopener noreferrer">responsive design</a>
+- Are people with different visual deficiencies (blindness, color blindness, blurry vision etc.) able to use my web app?
+- Can deaf people watch video on my website and understand it? - think of providing text alternative for time-based media

+To make your web app accessible, there are lots of things that you should consider while working on your project.
+To get familiar with these concepts, I highly recommend to read <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility#key_accessibility_tutorials" target="_blank" rel="noopener noreferrer">web accessibility tutorials on Mozilla Developers Network</a>.

 ## Know your framework

+If you're front-end developer, you're definitely working with one of popular JavaScript frameworks such as React ❤️, Vue 🔥 or Angular 💩.
+Did you ever think how React works?
+Did you ever try to take a look at Vue's source code?
+I know that this can be intimidating but I can offer you some resources to get you started.

+For Vue, take a look at these courses on Vue Mastery:

+- <a href="https://www.vuemastery.com/courses/advanced-components" target="_blank" rel="noopener noreferrer">Advanced Components</a>
+- <a href="https://www.vuemastery.com/courses/vue3-deep-dive-with-evan-you" target="_blank" rel="noopener noreferrer">Vue 3 Deep Dive with Evan You</a>
+- <a href="https://www.vuemastery.com/courses/vue-3-reactivity" target="_blank" rel="noopener noreferrer">Vue 3 Reactivity</a>

+For React:

+- <a href="https://www.youtube.com/watch?v=aS41Y_eyNrU" target="_blank" rel="noopener noreferrer">SMOOSHCAST: React Fiber Deep Dive with Dan Abramov</a>
+- <a href="https://pomb.us/build-your-own-react/" target="_blank" rel="noopener noreferrer">Build your own React by Rodrigo Pombo</a>
+- <a href="https://overreacted.io/" target="_blank" rel="noopener noreferrer">Overreacted by Dan Abramov</a>

+For Angular:

+- 😃

+## Learn build tools

+Let's say you're writing a React app.
+You will probably use `create-react-app` CLI to create project and get to the code very fast.
+Now, suppose you do not have such CLI, can you create exact setup using Webpack and Babel (or maybe with other tools like Rollup)?
+If not, then go to <a href="https://webpack.js.org/concepts/" target="_blank" rel="noopener noreferrer">Webpack documentation</a> and start reading it.
+Then visit <a href="https://babeljs.io/">Babel's website</a> and start learning it as well.
+Of course there are a lot more than just Webpack and Babel, but knowing at least one built tool and being able to create a <a href="https://medium.com/swlh/a-complete-webpack-setup-for-react-e56a2edf78ae" target="_blank" rel="noopener noreferrer">complete webpack setup for React</a> would make you stand out among other developers.

 ## Learn testing

+Testing is also a crucial skill for a front-end engineer.
+No matter, which JavaScript framework you are using, you should get to know its testing utilities and start writing some unit, integration and end-to-end tests.
+For unit and integration testing in React, I recommend watching <a href="https://testingreact.katifrantz.com/" target="_blank" rel="noopener noreferrer">The React Testing Masterclass</a> by Kati Frantz.
+For Vue and Angular, there are plenty of resources and documentation as well.
+For end-to-end testing, you can use Cypress which has <a href="https://docs.cypress.io/examples/examples/tutorials" target="_blank" rel="noopener noreferrer">starter tutorials</a> on its website.

 ## Learn containers and orchestration

+You probably have heard of Docker, Kubernetes and other fancy stuff.
+But have you ever had any experience with them?
+You may know what they are but to make sure, you should at least learn Docker, be able to dockerize your application or even run it on a local single Kubernetes cluster.
+If this sounds interesting I highly recommend you to watch <a href="https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/" target="_blank" rel="noopener noreferrer">Docker and Kubernetes: The Complete Guide course</a> by Stephen Grider.
+This course will teach you Docker, Docker compose, Kubernetes and you will even have chance to gain some experience with Google Cloud and AWS.

+## Know your back-end

+Are you a front-end engineer who does not know what SQL is?
+Stop right there and start working on a back-end environment.
+It might be NodeJs, Go, Java, Python or PHP but you have to learn how to write APIs, how to authorize API users, how to create database and how to query database using SQL.
+If you look at some job descriptions from big tech companies, you will see a sentence like "Experience in one or more of object oriented programming languages such as Python, Java, C++".
+Personally, my advice would be to learn some strictly typed programming language like Java or Go.

+## Conclusion

+I agree that there are a lot of things to learn but you don't need to rush.
+There are plenty of time ahead of us and learning journey will never end.
+Event after you have 15 years of experience, you will still learn something new every day.
+Learn, be humble and accept that no one knows everything and we'll always have something to learn.
+Good luck and if you think anything is wrong with this article, do not hesitate to create an issue and contact us.

 ## References